goldbergyoni/nodebestpractices/README.korean.md

 ## ![✔] 3.12 Use Fat (=>) Arrow Functions

-**TL;DR:** Though it's recommended to use async-await and avoid function parameters when dealing with older API that accept promises or callbacks - arrow functions make the code structure more compact and keep the lexical context of the root function (i.e. 'this')
+**핵심요약:** Though it's recommended to use async-await and avoid function parameters when dealing with older API that accept promises or callbacks - arrow functions make the code structure more compact and keep the lexical context of the root function (i.e. 'this')

-**Otherwise:** Longer code (in ES5 functions) is more prone to bugs and cumbersome to read
+**그렇게 하지 않을 경우:** Longer code (in ES5 functions) is more prone to bugs and cumbersome to read

 🔗 [**Read mode: It’s Time to Embrace Arrow Functions**](https://medium.com/javascript-scene/familiarity-bias-is-holding-you-back-its-time-to-embrace-arrow-functions-3d37e1a9bb75)